Trace Id is missing

 Types of cloud migration

-This section explains some of the most common migration scenarios, and provides an overview of different migration processes, best practices, and business considerations.
+This section explains some of the most common migration scenarios and provides an overview of different migration processes, best practices, and business considerations.

 Datacenter migration

-Datacenter migration is the process of moving data from on-premises servers and mainframes (often stored in a server room at an organization’s office), to a cloud provider's servers, which are typically housed in very large, highly secure, and professionally maintained buildings.
+Datacenter migration is the process of moving data from on-premises servers and mainframes (often stored in a server room at an organization’s office) to a cloud provider's servers, which are typically housed in very large, highly secure, and professionally maintained buildings.

-High-capacity networks are the most common way to move datacenter resources to the cloud, but when a powerful network isn't available, the resources can still be migrated by first moving them onto high-capacity disks and "data boxes" and then physically shipped to the cloud provider and uploaded to their servers.
+High-capacity networks are the most common way to move datacenter resources to the cloud.
+But when a powerful network isn't available, the resources can still be migrated by first moving them onto high-capacity disks and "data boxes" and then physically shipped to the cloud provider and uploaded to their servers.

 Hybrid cloud migration

 Many organizations choose to leave some of their resources in their on-premises datacenter and only move a portion of them to the cloud, creating a "hybrid cloud."
-Hybrid cloud benefits include maximizing the value of existing on-premises datacenter equipment, as well as allowing organizations in certain industries to meet industry and governmental compliance requirements.
+Hybrid cloud benefits include maximizing the value of existing on-premises datacenter equipment, as well as allowing organizations in certain industries to meet industry and government compliance requirements.

-Hybrid clouds are also useful for cloud to cloud backup, in which on-premises data is backed up on a public cloud as a disaster recovery solution in the event that the on-premises datacenter becomes inoperable, such as in the case of a fire, flood, or crime.
+Hybrid clouds are also useful for cloud-to-cloud backup, in which on-premises data is backed up on a public cloud as a disaster recovery solution in the event that the on-premises datacenter becomes inoperable, such as in the case of a fire, flood, or crime.
 (In this case, "cloud to cloud" refers to on-premises datacenters sometimes being called "private clouds.")

-Now that cloud computing is so common, many organizations are using multiple clouds—often due to mergers and acquisitions—and they sometimes choose to move resources between their public clouds using cloud to cloud migration.
+Now that cloud computing is so common, many organizations are using multiple clouds—often due to mergers and acquisitions—and they sometimes choose to move resources between their public clouds using cloud-to-cloud migration.
 This type of migration is also useful when an organization wants to take advantage of different cloud platforms' products, services, and pricing.

 While managing resources across multiple clouds might seem difficult, it's possible to conveniently manage them all from a single place using a central management tool.

-Application, database, and mainframe migration
+App, database, and mainframe migration

 Linux, SAP, SQL Server, and Windows Server are some of the most commonly migrated workloads.
 For mainframe migration, two of the most commonly used are IBM and Unisys.